Getting to Know You: Diamondbacks Pitcher Archie Bradley

 For the 2017 season, Bradley remains in the conversation for a spot among the five starters manager Torey Lovullo will name by opening day.
 We caught up with the 24-year-old right-hander as he played a round at McCormick Ranch Golf Club in preparation for last month’s Annexus Pro-Am at the Waste Management Phoenix Open.

 Q: So, you’re playing golf right now?
 How often do you play?
+Do you prefer baseball or golf?

 A: I started playing back in Oklahoma when I was 14, but I’ve been playing a lot more since I knew I was playing in the pro-am.
 My handicap is probably around a 12.
 I can hit it long off the tee, but accuracy sometimes becomes an issue.
 Of course, spring training is always a great time to get out on the course, play with teammates and friends, and just have a good time.
+Baseball is my favorite sport and it always has been.
+When I was around 10 years old, my dad got me a pair of turf baseball cleats and since then, I’ve been hooked.
+They’re both great sports though.

 Q: What’s your favorite golf course in the area?